msavoury-carecloud/deepstream.io-website/src/docs/server/command-line-interface/readme.md

 deepstream damemon --help
 ```

-This command start the deepstream server and monitors it for crashes, allowing it to be automatically
+This command starts the deepstream server and monitors it for crashes, allowing it to be automatically
 restarted on unexpected exits.

 It allows all the same commands as `deepstream start`